 - Savage River Loop plus followed the river valley past the maintained trail – 6 miles – little elevation change

-I carried about 12 pounds during each hike.
+I carried about 12 pounds during each hike (I know that seems like a lot).
 I packed the following.

 - 4.4 lbs of water and water bottles

 It seems like a lot but compared to my usual park its light.
 I probably could have done without lunch, but I like lunch.
 I could have cut the water in half as well but given the things I have seen on the trail, I like having extra just in case.
 The pack easily fit everything and I had plenty of extra space.
 I could have easily fit a rain jacket or my puffy jacket into the bag plus my 300mm camera lens, and another box or two of granola bars.
 I didn’t need those but I have easily fit them in.